Learn to identify and develop innovative products and services to improve human health with trainees from across the nation.

 As a biomedical research trainee, you have the opportunity to pursue multiple career paths within academia, industry, non-profit, and entrepreneurial settings.
 In addition to the scientific and technical expertise you are acquiring, you’ll also need skills in innovation and entrepreneurship (I&E) to take full advantage of this opportunity.
 The E4B Training Program is designed to teach you these skills.

-The E4B Training Program consists of 9 online “nanocourses” focused on a different aspect of the I&E process.
-Nanocourses are taught by successful entrepreneurs and experts in their field using real-world, hands-on learning experiences.
+Nine online “nanocourses” focus on different aspects of the I&E process, and are taught by successful entrepreneurs and experts in their field using real-world, hands-on learning experiences.

 All nanocourses are taught fully online in Canvas.